phryniszak/AdaptiveIntegralThresholding/README.md

 Based on https://github.com/rmtheis/bradley-adaptive-thresholding
 Converted to opencv 3

-Works better then opencv cv::adaptiveThreshold
+It gives better result then opencv cv::adaptiveThreshold